mrdipeshashah/Big-Query-Google-Analytics-Tracking-Consent-Mode/README.md

 | **G101** | 🔴 Denied | 🟢 Granted | **`No`** | **`Yes`** | **Partial Consent (Analytics Only):** Google Analytics runs natively with functional cookies, but all Google Ads remarketing lists and personalization arrays are explicitly blocked. |
 | **G110** | 🟢 Granted | 🔴 Denied | **`Yes`** | **`No`** | **Partial Consent (Marketing Only):** Paid advertising loops track conversions via cookies normally, but standard website behavior analytics are restricted to cookieless tracking profiles. |
 | **N/A** | 🛑 Null | 🛑 Null | **`null`** | **`null`** | **Critical Tracking Leakage:** The engine recorded tracking records, but the fields are entirely unassigned.
 Tags fired before the container received a programmatic default or update signal from the banner. |

+## UNDERSTANDING THE PRIVACY_INFO FIELDS

+1. analytics_storage
+What it Means & Its Role
+This field determines whether Google Analytics is legally allowed to store or read cookies on the user's browser to track their behavior, count visits, and measure page engagement.

+What the Values Mean:
+Yes: Full Tracking Granted.
+Google Analytics drops a persistent cookie (_ga) on the user’s device.
+All behavioral actions (clicks, scrolls, conversions) are permanently stitched to a unique user_pseudo_id.

+No: Cookieless Modeling Mode Active.
+No behavioral cookies are read or written.
+However, if the site runs Advanced Consent Mode v2, GA4 still sends anonymous "cookieless pings" to BigQuery.
+The data is saved, but personal identifiers like user_pseudo_id and ga_session_id are completely stripped out (null).

+null: Untracked / Misconfigured State.
+The tracking engine recorded an event, but it has no idea what the consent status is.
+This indicates that your tracking code initialized and fired before the cookie banner (like CookieHub) could pass its default policy settings.

+2. ads_storage
+What it Means & Its Role
+This field governs advertising cookies and marketing permissions.
+In Consent Mode v2, this field carries a massive hidden role: it doesn't just look at basic advertising cookies; Google uses it as a combined metric to evaluate whether a brand has permission to send user data to Google Ads (ad_user_data) and whether that data can be used for remarketing lists and targeted ads (ad_personalization).

+What the Values Mean:
+Yes: Advertising Trackers Fully Operational.
+Google Ads and GA4 can link user actions to ad clicks, build retargeting audiences, and send conversion data directly to Google's ad platforms.

+No: Ad Personalization Blocked.
+Google’s advertising tags are barred from reading or writing advertising cookies.
+Any cookieless pings that arrive in your database cannot be used for building remarketing audiences or personalized ad tracking.

+null: Data Privacy Leakage.
+The tag fired and recorded an ad-related event profile without checking or assigning a legal consent state.
+This represents an immediate compliance warning for an enterprise.

+3. uses_transient_token
+What it Means & Its Role
+This is an advanced technical parameter that identifies how data was collected when cookies were rejected.
+A Transient Token is a temporary, short-lived, encrypted session key generated entirely inside a secure server's memory.
+It lives only for that specific page interaction and self-destructs the absolute millisecond a user closes their tab.
+It never leaves a physical file footprint on the user's computer.

+What the Values Mean:
+Yes: Enterprise Server-Side Architecture.
+This indicates the client is running a highly sophisticated Server-Side Google Tag Manager (sGTM) setup using a custom Server-to-Server Transient API.
+When the user clicked "Decline", the site didn't just send standard browser pings; instead, their own private cloud server securely mapped the session using temporary cryptographic tokens to guarantee 100% user privacy.

+No: Standard Client-Side/Server-Side Configuration.
+This is what you see on 99% of normal sites (including your current CookieHub staging site tests).
+It means the tracking is running via standard browser scripts.
+When a user declines consent, the system relies on Google's default client-side cookieless pings rather than a custom server-side token architecture.

+null: Incomplete Privacy Evaluation.
+The database engine recorded the interaction, but the data stream completely bypassed the cloud warehouse's compliance evaluation engine.